LoveCommunity/dart_scope.dart/README.md

 * Scope strategy is aligned with scoping of functions
 * Can handle async setup

-Next, we will explore advanced features:
+Next, we'll explore advanced features:
 * Configuration is aligned with style of flutter widget
 * Configuration is composable/decomposable